bhammack/bhammack.github.io/content/posts/homeserver/services/index.md

 As described in the previous post, nearly all the software running on my home server is managed through docker containers.
 In this post, I'll deep dive some of the service I run, and integrations I've created between containers.

 ## Core services

+To advertise my home server to the world, I run a simple container that reports my IP to Cloudflare, and updates the wildcard A-record to the requestor's address.

 The heart of the ability to self-host web applications is [Traefik](https://traefik.io/traefik/), a fantastic docker-first reverse proxy.
 Traefik is the secret sauce that allows me to expose multiple web apps - each under their own subdomain - despite only having one public IP from my internet service provider.
 By writing entry point rules for each service definition within `docker-compose.yml`, Traefik will route traffic to the appropriate container.
 In addition to reverse proxying, Traefik also handles generation of Let's Encrypt certificates for all subdomains (via wildcard cert), auto-upgrades clients from http to https, and facilitates plugins for other middleware.